-This RIG is a forum for members interested in health services and health policy research.
+This RIIG is a forum for members interested in health services and health policy research.
 We offer networking opportunities, peer support, and inspiration to others interested in this area of work and research.
-We welcome all interested parties – researchers, clinicians, academicians, and students – to our RIG.
-Find out more in the Research Interest Groups (RIGs) section of the SNRS website.
+We welcome all interested parties – researchers, clinicians, academicians, and students – to our RIIG.
+Find out more in the Research Interest and Implementation Groups (RIIGs) section of the SNRS website.

-The goal of the Health Systems/Health Policy RIG is to promote, encourage and supplement development of health services research that focuses on nursing practice, workforce, improvements in care quality and delivery in and across systems, as well as health policy.
-Future objectives for this RIG (as discussed at the last RIG meeting) include offering webinars and promoting individual and symposium submissions for health systems and health policy topics.
+The goal of the Health Systems/Health Policy RIIG is to promote, encourage and supplement the development of health services research that focuses on nursing practice, workforce, improvements in care quality and delivery in and across systems, as well as health policy.
+Future objectives for this RIIG (as discussed at the last RIIG meeting) include offering webinars and promoting individual and symposium submissions for health systems and health policy topics.

 Nancy Crego, PhD, RN, Alumnus CCRN, CHSE

 D-CHIPP Affiliate | Partnering with the Community to Advance Health